ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 If all Ray nodes have access to a network filesystem, e.g. AWS EFS or Google Cloud Filestore, they can all write experiment outputs to this directory.

-All we need to do is **set the shared network filesystem as the path to save results** and **disable Ray Tune's default syncing behavior**.
+All we need to do is **set the shared network filesystem as the path to save results**.

 .. code-block:: python